dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 Each connection side has a transmit and a receive.
 Each connection side transmits requests and replies to the other.
+Confusingly, a transmit of a reply goes on the Tx channel, since Tx is used to form Interpulses, and Rx is used to receive interpulses.
+All outbound comms, no matter if Request or Reply, must go via the Tx channel.

 Transmit = Sum( Channel )
 Receive = Sum( Interblock( Channel ) )